TejasJay/llm_youtube_video_summarizer/readme.md

 4. Send the prepared messages to AI models (OpenAI or Ollama) for summarization.
 5. Display the summary in Markdown format.

-This structure allows easy retrieval and summarization of YouTube video transcripts, using multiple AI models for flexibility.